awwyushh/makisechan/README.md

-# MakiseKernel 💻✨
+# MakiseChan 💻✨

 **An AI-Powered OS Kernel Optimizer**

-MakiseKernel is an intelligent kernel optimization system that dynamically adjusts OS parameters, optimizes scheduling, and enhances system performance using machine learning techniques.
+MakiseChan is an intelligent kernel optimization system that dynamically adjusts OS parameters, optimizes scheduling, and enhances system performance using machine learning techniques.
 Inspired by Kurisu Makise from *Steins;Gate*, this project aims to make OS-level performance tuning as seamless and efficient as possible.

 ---